jdaw1/placemat/Documentation/page_level.md

 But sometimes within-page division is necessary.
 And if table space is tight, 14 on `/A3` is more efficient than 12 on 2&times;`/A4`, making it more useful the possibility of within-page division.

-This is enabled byt eh Boolean parameter `FlightSeparations`; the hard work of spcifying the lines happening with `FlightSeparationLines`.
+This is enabled by the Boolean parameter `FlightSeparations`; the hard work of spcifying the lines happening with `FlightSeparationLines`.

 `FlightSeparationLines` is fiddly.
 If one wine is added or taken away then that page&rsquo;s element of `FlightSeparationLines` might need to be completely reworked.